 big, heavy trucks. ]

-The Photo Gallery includes Fremont and Ute rock art, and scenic photos in Nine Mile Canyon.
-View Photos is an auto-show of the photos.
-The map from National Scenic Byways shows 9-mile road (78-miles, 126 km, long) between US191 from Myton on on the north to Wellington on the south.
+The Photo Gallery includes Fremont and Ute rock art, and scenic photos in Nine Mile Canyon with an auto-show of the photos.

 The Nine Mile map from National Scenic Byways shows 9-mile road (78-miles, 126 km, long) between Wellington to Myton, both on US191.